DavidCWQ/SearchEngine/README.md

 java -cp target/classes -Xmx1g ir.Engine -d ./src/main/datasets/davisWiki -l dd2477.png -p patterns.txt -ni
 ```

+Please remember to recompile the project after making any changes to the source code.

+> You can do this by running the `compile_all.sh` script (for Unix-like systems) or `compile_all.bat` batch file (for Windows) located in the `scripts` directory.

 ## License

 This project is licensed under the [Apache 2.0 License](LICENSE).